prodypanda/copytabs/README.md

 - Includes a structured file tree for better context
 - Includes the file location at the top of each file's content
 - Preserves the order of the tabs as they appear in your editor
-- Adds convenient status bar items for quick access
+- Adds convenient status bar items for quick access (customizable)
 - Configurable file type inclusion/exclusion
 - Option to include or exclude comments
 - Customizable separator between files